hikogui/hikogui/docs/skeleton.md

 When the filename argument is relative, the file is located relative to the current file.

-It is recommended that the included files have the `.tti` (TTauri Include) extension, and top-level template files have the `.ttt` (TTauri Template) extension.
+It is recommended that the included files have the `.tti` (HikoGUI Include) extension, and top-level template files have the `.ttt` (HikoGUI Template) extension.

 Warning: There is no protection against including a file multiple times or recursively.